Facts about wasps (they deserve respect)

 2 Catherine Bente, “Wasps – Beneficial and Pollinators,” PennState Extension, June 15, 2023, https://bit.ly/48K34a9.

 3 There were 788 recorded deaths attributed to hornet, wasp, and bee stings from 2011 through 2021.
-While a single sting can lead to a fatal anaphylactic reaction in individuals allergic to the venom, non-allergic adults can typically endure up to ten stings per pound of body weight, and children up to five stings per pound.
+A single sting can lead to a fatal anaphylactic reaction in individuals allergic to the venom.
+Non-allergic adults can typically endure up to ten stings per pound of body weight.
+Children up to five stings per pound.
 (Barish, Robert A., Arnold, Thomas, “Bee, Wasp, Hornet, and Ant Stings,” MerckManuals.com, https://bit.ly/4aR5mq8).

 4 Figure from NationalGeographic.com, but estimates vary wildly about the actual number of wasp species in the world, from 100,000 to one million.